sirjohnpenguin/grase-www-portal/README.md

 ### grase-www-portal package/repository

 This is the main Grase Hotspot package.
 It contains the web interface, and depends on the config packages.

+## qrcode support

+QR Code support using phpqrcode library from <http://phpqrcode.sourceforge.net/>
+Tested on ubuntu 14.04.
+Requires php5-gd

+Uses the openssl php functions for encrypt/decrypt credentials for login in the hotspot.